cs161-staff/textbook/principles/principles.md

 # Design Patterns for Building Secure Systems

-In this chapter, we aim to capture some important patterns for building secure systems, and, in particular, what you can do at design time to improve security.
+Here, we aim to capture some important patterns for building secure systems, and, in particular, what you can do at design time to improve security.
 How can you choose an architecture that will help reduce the likelihood of flaws in your system, or increase the likelihood that you will be able to survive such